dementive/ImperatorTools/Updating.md

 3. Create a convenient API for getting the name of game objects ("custom_loc" for example), it is currently easy to make hard to debug errors by spelling one of these wrong.
 So having a common API to fetch the strings from would be more robust.

 4. The GameObjectCache is pretty fast as it is and doesn't seem to be causing problems but the API can be cumbersome to deal with at times.
 Maybe we could use an actual database for this?
 SQLite should be part of the sublime python environment so this may be a better approach.
 Would be a huge refactor though.
 A database may be overkill here though since relationships between objects really don't need to be represented at all, perhaps just using JSON would be best instead...

-Other Improvements:

-1. The mod_cache.txt should instead be a JSON file that stores a hash for each directory associated with a game object.
-This way we can check exactly what game objects were changed